Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 ## 3. Get the IDE

-We recommend using the Arduino IDE available [here](https://www.arduino.cc/en/software): it includes the default libraries for the Arduino Pro Minis, a serial monitor, a code editor, it is multi-OS, it has a broad community of practice.
+We recommend using the Arduino IDE available [here](https://www.arduino.cc/en/software): it includes the default libraries for the Arduino Pro Minis, a serial monitor, a code editor, it is multi-OS, and it has a broad community of practice.

 **Download** and **install** the latest version for your OS.